 This important program fixes water lost, or likely to be lost in the near future, at our major assets, including reservoirs and trunk water mains.
-We have identified 5-8 point sources of leakage that will be assessed individually over the upcoming period.
+We have identified 2 key point sources of leakage that will be addressed over this price path.